 each month.
 You earn

 purchase-credits represent a percentage of the home value and you earn

 disclaimers every month, much like stock options at your workplace.

 ZeroDown blends the security of ownership with the flexibility of renting.

 Purchase-Credits represent a percentage of the home value.
 You earn them over time.

 Traditionally, homeowners accumulate home equity over time as they pay down their mortgage debt.
 With ZeroDown, residents can start building net worth up without taking on a mortgage.

-Each monthly payment you make earns you purchase-credits which represent a percentage of your ZeroDown home's value.
+Every month you earn purchase-credits that represent a percentage of your ZeroDown home's value.

-After two years, you can buy the home from us, using your purchase-credits toward a down payment, or move and cash out by selling your purchase-credits to us.
+After two years, you can buy the home from us, using your purchase-credits toward a down payment, or move and cash out by redeeming your purchase-credits.

 ZeroDown is best for people who are: